GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/i-want-to-show-or-add-tolstoy-or-tolstoy-videos-in-a-page-builder.md

-## I want to show or add Tolstoy or Tolstoy videos in a Page Builder, like Replo, GemPages, PageFly, Zipify, Shogun etc.
+## i want to show or add tolstoy or tolstoy videos in a page builder, like replo, gempages, pagefly, zipify, shogun etc.

 If you want to display Carousel or Stories in a Page Builder.
 You can go to Onsite tab > select the Tolstoy project that you created > click the publish button (top right) > click “Use code instead” > copy code.